Trump freezes out chief of staff John Kelly, says he's "tired of being told 'no'"

-When Trump tapped John Bolton to be his next national security adviser, Kelly wasn't in the room.

-And when Trump spent a Mar-a-Lago weekend stewing over immigration and trade, Kelly wasn't in sight.
+And when Mr. Trump spent a Mar-a-Lago weekend stewing over immigration and trade, Kelly wasn't in sight.

 Kelly, once empowered to bring order to a turbulent West Wing, has receded from view, his clout diminished, his word less trusted by staff and his guidance less tolerated by an increasingly go-it-alone president.